Hamburger

 Intellectual property rights in Ukraine are mainly regulated by civil and commercial codes as well as specific laws pertaining to separate intellectual property objects.
 In addition, Ukraine has ratified a majority of international treaties pertaining to intellectual property rights protection.

 Following Ukraine's ratification of the EU Association Agreement, Ukraine is in the process of bringing its intellectual property legislation in line with EU standards.
-Thus, in 2022, Ukrainian legislation on copyright and related rights was amended to comply with EU standards in the relevant fields.

 United Arab Emirates